Difference Between Wheat and Whole Wheat

 3. Wheat contains other grain additives, whereas the preparation of whole wheat only involves the entire grain of wheat.

-5. Whole wheat is usually considered nutritious and healthy when compared to wheat, as wheat also contains traces of other grains.
+5. Whole wheat is considered nutritious and healthy when compared to wheat, as wheat also contains traces of other grains.

 Difference Between Wheat and Whole Wheat